-

 A Simple Tip to Make Sermons Stick

 Be diligent to present yourself approved to God, a worker who doesn’t need to be ashamed, correctly teaching the word of truth. – II Timothy 2:15 Be honest with yourself.
 How many sermons do your remember?
 How long does it take for you to forget the morning lesson after leaving worship for lunch?
-The fact Continue reading
+The fact is we participate in a largely ineffective learning model during every Sunday sermon.
+We sit in an audience passively while a person lectures to us for thirty to forty minutes (twenty minutes if I’m doing the preaching).
+This culture of delivery isn’t changing any time… Continue reading